At the last moment, a chance of rain enters the forecast for Halloween in Champaign-Urbana

 PLAN A FAMILY FUN NIGHT AT HOME

-Give your kids the option to trick or treat till they’re cold, with the promise of special fun waiting for them at home.
+Give your kids the option to trick or treat until they’re cold, with the promise of special fun waiting for them at home.
 Chances are they’ll appreciate having an “out” after about, say, 5 minutes into the fun.

 Perhaps you can promise a Halloween-themed movie, or a Halloween night edition of family game night.
 Whip up a special Halloween snack for the family to share too.